Love Island (2015 TV series): Development, Caroline Flack era (2015–2019)

+Launch of Winter series, Caroline Flack steps down (2019)

 On 24 July 2019, ITV announced that two series of Love Island would air in 2020 – one in the winter and another in the traditional summer slot.
 The winter series would be broadcast in January 2020 from a new villa in South Africa.
 On 17 December 2019, Flack announced that she would be standing down as host for the sixth series following allegations of assault towards her boyfriend, Lewis Burton.
 On 20 December, it was announced that fellow TV presenter Laura Whitmore would be standing in as the new host.

+Death of Caroline Flack (2020)

 On 15 February 2020, Flack was found dead in her London home, prompting ITV to pull two episodes from airing out of respect for the former host at the weekend.
 Series 6 continued from 17 February and Iain Stirling, the show's narrator, paid tribute to Flack saying he was devastated by the loss of his "true friend".
 Sponsorship adverts for fast-food company Just Eat were replaced by a message telling people to be kind, with a contact number for the Samaritans.

+Laura Whitmore era (2020–2022)

+On 20 December 2019, it was announced that fellow TV presenter Laura Whitmore would be taking over as the new host, after Caroline Flack stood down from hosting the show.

 On 4 May 2020, Love Island announced the cancellation of the summer 2020 show due to the COVID-19 pandemic.
 Kevin Lygo, ITV's Director of Television said in a statement: "We have tried every which way to make Love Island this summer but logistically it's just not possible to produce it in a way that safeguards the wellbeing of everyone involved and that for us is the priority.
 In normal circumstances we would be preparing very soon to travel out to the location in Mallorca to get the villa ready but clearly that's now out of the question."
 It was later confirmed that the show would not be airing a winter version of the series in 2021 due to uncertainties regarding the pandemic and international travel.

 On 4 March 2021, ITV confirmed that Love Island would return in the summer after an 18-month hiatus.
 An eighth series was announced at the end of series seven in August 2021 and began airing the following summer on 6 June 2022.
 Also in June 2022, ITV announced that two series would air in 2023, with one airing in the New Year in South Africa and the second returning to Mallorca in its usual summer slot.
 On 22 August, Whitmore announced that she would not be returning to host the show's ninth series in January 2023.
-On 12 October 2022, ITV2 announced that Maya Jama would be taking over from Whitmore as Love Island host.